EMChamp/8x8-google-calendar-wa-scheduler/README.md

 1. Run this service either locally or remotely on a server, ensure this service is accessible to the public internet.

 2. Import the JSON into a workflow.
-Change the http steps to point to your server.
+Change the http steps to point to your server URL instead.

 ## Contributing